 eRecyc offers nationwide pickups for e-waste.
 Goodwill accepts various functional electronic devices, and Best Buy accepts everything from video games to televisions.
 Note that Best Buy limits three items per day per household, and there are recycling fees for televisions, laptops, and monitors.

-Retailers that sell engine oil (ex: AutoZone) will recycle your old engine oil if you bring it in.
+Retailers that sell engine oil (e.g., AutoZone) will recycle your old engine oil if you bring it in.
 Service stations accept clean motor oil as well.

 Envelopes are recyclable, even those that have see-through plastic over the address!
 Go ahead and toss your junk mail and envelopes in curbside recycling.

-Treadmills, ellipticals, and exercise bikes take up a lot of space in the home.
+Treadmills, ellipticals, and exercise bikes occupy a lot of home space.
 If you’re not using them, it’s best to sell them online, give them to friends or family, or call a junk removal company.
 You could also donate them to a local community space, high school, or nursing home.

 Toss it in the compost bin!
-Make sure anything you put in curbside recycling is not contaminated with food waste.
+Ensure anything you put in curbside recycling is not contaminated with food waste.

 Goodwill accepts bed frames, household furniture, and lawn furniture.
-You can also sell online or give to college students in need of kitchen sets, sofas, etc.
+You can also sell online or give to college students needing kitchen sets, sofas, etc.

 People love to buy discounted board games and kids’ toys at thrift shops.
-Charities and churches may have toy drives as well, especially around the holiday season.
+Charities and churches may also have toy drives, especially around the holiday season.

-In most cases, you can recycle items that contain glue and/or adhesives, as long as there is not an excessive amount.
+In most cases, you can recycle items that contain glue and adhesives, as long as there is not an excessive amount.
 TerraCycle’s Zero Waste Box collects glue sticks and bottles for a fee.
-Note that all TerraCycle’s Zero Waste Boxes require full boxes before you ship them off.
+All TerraCycle’s Zero Waste Boxes require full boxes before you ship them off.

-The University of Massachusetts – Dartmouth’s Center for Innovation and Entrepreneurship has created a prototype of a device that can recycle unused ammunition, but it’s not yet widely available.
+The University of Massachusetts – Dartmouth’s Center for Innovation and Entrepreneurship has created a prototype of a device that can recycle unused ammunition but is not yet widely available.

 It’s best to take your ammo to a police station, a hazardous waste collection site, or a gun range.
 You can donate or sell any unwanted firearms to the National Center for Unwanted Firearms.

 Schedule a pickup from All Green Recycling.
-While you’re at it, gather your other appliances and e-waste: they accept a host of items, from calculators to copiers.
+While you’re at it, gather your other appliances and e-waste: they accept various items, from calculators to copiers.

 Appliance repair shops will take old steam irons off your hands and resell them for parts.
 Scrap metal yards will take ironing boards.
 Remove the fabric top and take it to a textile recycler or local costume designer who may have use for it.
 Functional ironing boards can be donated to thrift stores.